joelkuiper/yesparql/README.md

 - All others will execute a [SPARQL QUERY](http://www.w3.org/TR/sparql11-query/) of types [ASK](http://www.w3.org/TR/rdf-sparql-query/#ask), [SELECT](http://www.w3.org/TR/rdf-sparql-query/#select), [CONSTRUCT](http://www.w3.org/TR/rdf-sparql-query/#construct), or [DESCRIBE](http://www.w3.org/TR/rdf-sparql-query/#describe) depending on the query.

 ### Result format
-Each of the executed queries returns a lazy sequence of result bindings (SELECT), or triples (DESCRIBE, CONSTRUCT) in a native Clojure format.
-ASK returns a boolean.
+Each of the executed queries returns an `iterator-seq` of result binding maps (SELECT), or triples (DESCRIBE, CONSTRUCT) in a native Clojure data structure.
+ASK simply returns a boolean.

-Access to the underlying [`ResultSet`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/ResultSet.html) and [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/QueryExecution.html) are provided by `->result`, `->query-execution` functions for SELECT queries.
+Access to the underlying Jena [`ResultSet`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/ResultSet.html) and [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/QueryExecution.html) are provided by `->result`, `->query-execution` functions for SELECT queries.

-For DESCRIBE and CONSTRUCT access to the Jena Iterator of [`Triple`](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/graph/Triple.html)s is provided by `->triples`, in addition to `->query-execution`.
+For DESCRIBE and CONSTRUCT access to the Jena iterator of [`Triple`](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/graph/Triple.html)s is provided by `->triples`, in addition to `->query-execution`.
 A convenience method `->model` can be used to transform the triples in to a Jena [`Model`](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/rdf/model/Model.html).
 For example: `(model->json-ld (->model (construct-query))`.

 Note that it's perfectly to fine to use these Jena objects, with the Clojure-Java [interop](http://clojure.org/java_interop).

-Queries should be called in a `with-open` in order to close the underlying [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/).
+ **WARNING**: Queries should be called in a `with-open` in order to close the underlying [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/) or be closed manually.
+The underlying `ResultSet` (and result iterator) will become invalid after closing (see `copy-result-set`).

-**WARNING**: while it is completely possible to not close the result, it will leak resources and is not advisable.
+While it is completely possible to not close the result, it will leak resources and is not advisable.

 ### Result serialization
 YeSPARQL offers various functions to serialize `Model` and `ResultSet` in the `yesparql.sparql` namespace.